maxime-tremblay/apex-plugin-imagecropper/README.md

 - Type: `String` (**jQuery selector**)
 - Default: `''`

-#### croppedImageWidth
+#### Cropped Image Maximum Width
 - Type: `Number`
 - Default: `null`

-The width of the cropped image.
+The maximum width of the cropped image.
 Only used when saving the image.

-> **Note:** Both croppedImageWidth and croppedImageHeight need to be specified and they must match with the defined aspectRatio.

-#### croppedImageHeight
+#### Cropped Image Maximum Height
 - Type: `Number`
 - Default: `null`

-The height of the cropped image.
+The maximum height of the cropped image.
 Only used when saving the image.

-> **Note:** Both croppedImageWidth and croppedImageHeight need to be specified and they must match with the defined aspectRatio.

 #### showSpinner
 - Type: `Yes/No`